SUPREME COURT WORKPLACE RULING HITS HOME FOR LISA LEAFGREEN

 Leafgreen and Resa Baker, her partner of 11 years (and now legal wife), make their home in Denver with their 14-year-old daughter, Ella, whom Leafgreen adopted from Nepal 13 years ago.
 Ella is a burgeoning visual artist and vocalist who has been taking part in her mom’s Arvada Center education programs since she was 2.

-Longtime Colorado Public Radio journalist Ryan Warner, host of “Colorado Matters” and, on Monday night, moderator of a debate between Democratic U.S. Senate candidates John Hickenlooper and Andrew Romanoff, took a moment away from his prep to share on Twitter: “Finally have a moment to soak in the reality that an employer can’t fire me because I’m gay.
+Longtime Colorado Public Radio journalist Ryan Warner, host of “Colorado Matters” and, on that same night, moderator of a debate between Democratic U.S. Senate candidates John Hickenlooper and Andrew Romanoff, took a moment away from his prep to share on Twitter: “Finally have a moment to soak in the reality that an employer can’t fire me because I’m gay.
 (Grateful to work at CPR, which wouldn’t have.)
 Also ... it’s Pride Month, and I’ve never said on air or online that I’m gay.
 I’m gay.”

 But for Leafgreen, it’s difficult to fully celebrate anything at this particular American moment because of the pain many people are in over what she calls “the pandemic and the epidemic of racism.”

 “I don’t want to take away from any of the discrimination that is going on in the Black Lives Matter movement right now,” she said.
 “Discrimination in all its forms is unacceptable.”

 It’s also a bit strange for Leafgreen that the Supreme Court ruling on workplace rights came out at a time when most people are being forced to work from home.